ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/19_windows.jpg)

-A new demo of Interface Manager, freshly renamed to "Microsoft Windows" to boast brand recognition, was presented to the reporters from BYTE magazine.
+A new demo of Interface Manager, freshly renamed to "Microsoft Windows" to boost brand recognition, was presented to the reporters from BYTE magazine.
 It looks like a real operating system, but if you look closely enough, you will notice that it is all smoke and mirrors.

 "Plan" and "Word" display the same file on all photos, and things do not look quite usable yet.
 One of the things notably missing is the scrollbar.
 If you think about it, the interface on this demo looks exactly like Multiplan on steroids.
 Even the alphabetically-sorted command strip in the bottom of the screen looks the same.